-While working on your Windows 10 PC, the screen switched from color to black and white, or grayscale, like in the screenshot below.
-You have no idea what caused this and restarting Windows 10 does not fix the problem.
+While working on your Windows 10 PC, did the screen switch from color to black and white or grayscale, like in the screenshot below?
+You have no idea what caused this, and restarting Windows 10 does not fix the problem.
 Also, if you update your video card drivers and settings, nothing changes.
 All your apps are gray, and the only colors you can see on your display are black, white, and shades of gray.

 Why did the color change happen?